-Starvid people are travellers at heart.
-Between Jesper and Frida, they have visited around 80 countries – and they do keep count.
-But they also have a life in central Stockholm with kids in the house, full time work to carry out, dinners to be cooked and drinks to be downed.
+In our dreams, we still live in a bungalow on a beach with nothing to worry about apart from where the next wave comes from.
+In reality, our life is one in central Stockholm.
+There are kids in the house, full time work to carry out, dinners to be cooked and drinks to be downed.
 In the mess of daily life, yoga can be somewhat of a lifesaver.
-But these two things – daily life and yoga - at times seem strangely divided.
+But these two things – daily life and yoga - can seem strangely divided.
 The vision of Furö Studios is to bridge this gap, delivering top quality gear without sacrificing style and design on the way.
-With our architectural background, we draw inspiration from art, design and fashion and fure this with our deep knowledge about how the body works and moves during yoga.
+With our architectural background, we draw inspiration from art, design and fashion and fuse this with our deep knowledge about how the body works and moves during yoga.
 For us, it´s in the mediation between the user and the world that a design acquires meaning.